Brand Names: Duexis

 What are the possible side effects of famotidine and ibuprofen (Duexis)?

-- swelling or rapid weight gain;
+- swelling, rapid weight gain;

-- nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+- liver problems--loss of appetite, stomach pain (upper right side), tiredness, itching, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);

 Common side effects may include:

-- upset stomach, vomiting, diarrhea, constipation;
+- diarrhea, constipation; or